88-degrees/Book-of-Changes/e8aebcsong.md

 Line 5 has every circumstance in favour of its subject.

 Line 6 is strong and able to contend successfully; but is there to be no end of striving?
 Persistence in it is sure to end in defeat and disgrace.
 The contender here might receive a reward from the king for his success; but if he received it thrice in a morning, thrice it would be taken from him again.
-As to the nature of the reward here given, see on the [Lî Kî, X, ii, 32](https://www.sacred-texts.com/cfu/liki/liki10.htm).
+As to the nature of the reward here given, see on the [Lî Kî, X, ii, 32](https://www.sacred-texts.com/cfu/liki/liki10.htm) and the [original text](https://ctext.org/dictionary.pl?if=en&id=9961&remap=gb).

 P. Regis explains several of the expressions in the Text, both in the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings) and the [**Xiàng**](https://en.wikipedia.org/wiki/Four_Symbols), from the history of [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) and his son [king Wǔ](https://en.wikipedia.org/wiki/King_Wu_of_Zhou).
 Possibly his own circumstances may have suggested to [Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) some of the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings); and his course in avoiding a direct collision with the tyrant [Shào](https://en.wikipedia.org/wiki/Duke_of_Shao), and [Wǔ](https://en.wikipedia.org/wiki/King_Wu_of_Zhou)'s subsequent exploits may have been in the mind of the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou).
 Some of the sentiments, however, cannot be historically explained.
 They are general protests against all contention and strife.